 Hiring a coach/PT or joining a club is often the best way to get results at all levels but especially beginner levels.
 Learning how to do things properly earlier on is a lot easier than trying to break bad habits later down the track.
 A club/coach is going to offer accountability, knowledge and support which will fast track your results.

-This is such an important principle as you are likely to stay committed to training if you enjoy being there.
+This is such an important principle as you are likely to stay committed to personal training if you enjoy being there.

 6. Recovery methods.

 Rest is just as important as putting the hard work in.
 Following on from point 4, ensure that you are taking days off to rest and recover.
-The best ways to recover are simple – Keep and eye on your nutrition – Sleep – Stay hydrated.
+The best ways to recover are simple – Keep an eye on your nutrition – Sleep – Stay hydrated.

-This principle is often overlooked by people starting out thinking “more is better” however sometimes less is more, allowing your body to recover from the training session you are doing will allow the body to adapt quicker and make better progress.
+This principle is often overlooked by people starting out thinking “more is better” however sometimes less is more, allowing your body to recover from the training session you are doing will allow the body to adapt quickly and make better progress.